i'Lab

 Sakyo-ku, Kyoto 606-8501, Japan

-Associate Professor, International Academic Research and Resource Center (i-ARRC)
+Associate Professor, Deputy Director, International Academic Research and Resource Center for Language Ed. (i-ARRC)

 Institute for Liberal Arts and Sciences, Kyoto University